abelardopardo/ontask_b/docs_src/Using/index.rst

 Surveys
 =======

-The personalized text actions described in the previous section makes information available to the learners.
+The personalized text actions described in the previous section make information available to the learners.
 The *survey* actions perform the operation in the opposite direction, they collect information from the learners and store it in the table.
-This functionality can be seen as a simplified version of other survey engines such as Google Forms, SurveyMonkey or Qualtrics.
 In a learning context a survey can be used by the learners to submit certain data, or by the instructor to collect annotations about learners throughout the experience.
 OnTask supports these two modalities.

-The edition of a survey action is done through a page with three tabs.
-The following figure shows an example of this page.
+Survey actions are edited with a page with four tabs as shown in the following figure.

 .. figure:: /scaptures/action_edit_action_in.png
    :align: center